Yihe-Harry/DSA3101-Group-Project/GrpB_models/B4_ZhiSherng/README.md

 3. Business constraints (budget, regulations, customer fatigue) are respected in campaign execution.
 4. This model provides a scalable, data-driven solution for banks looking to enhance marketing efficiency while maintaining high response rates.

-# 2)	How the model ensures a balance between personalization and cost management
+# 3)	How the model ensures a balance between personalization and cost management

+# 4) Conclusion